ptrgags/ptrgags.github.io/_projects/barter.md

     - Working Tutorial story
     - Use a graph data structure to represent the story data
     - Refactored code to use ES6 Promises and classes.
+    - Program to create Barter story JSON files
+    - Tutorial + one short story
 improvements:
     - Actually write a full game with this platform
-    - Write a story creator program
     - UI Tweaks
-    - Switch between multiple stories.
+    - Improve Barter Story Creator
 thumbnail: "barter/logo.svg"
 years: 2014, 2016
 featured: true